tldraw/tldraw/apps/examples/src/examples/multiplayer-demo/README.md

 ---

-The `useMultiplayerDemo` hook can be used to quickly prototype multiplayer experiences in tldraw using a demo backend that we host.
+The `useSyncDemo` hook can be used to quickly prototype multiplayer experiences in tldraw using a demo backend that we host.
 Data is wiped after one day.